pouyapd/scan/README.md

 in the context of the [CONVINCE project](https://convince-project.eu/).
 There is no released version yet.

+## Documentation

+API docs for the library crates are hosted at [](https://convince-project.github.io/scan).

+There is currently no user documentation/manual yet.

 ## Formalism

 SCAN uses Channel Systems (CS) as models,[^1]